ByeonWonJun/EdgeComputing/device-sdk-c/README.md

 ### Building with docker

-To build the SDK in a docker image, run the following command:
+To build the SDK in a docker image, run the following command :

 `make docker`